 At home, my primary station is a Yaesu FT-1000MP Mark V with a 5-band Hexbeam (Traffie Hexbeam #201) and Gap TITAN DX 10-80 meter vertical.
 I have integrated a computer into the station.
 I use N3FJP's logging systems.
 (AC Log and contest logs too), am a QRZ subscriber. .

 I hope to achieve 5BDXCC and 5BWAS.
 With relatively limited operating time I have managed to work almost 200 countries, most from the mobile and confirmed.
 I hate the paperwork of getting all my QSLs together, and even though I now have 3BDXCC, I have not filed original QSLs but since I have 100+ countries in LoTW, I have my 3BDXCC confirmed now.

 l love QSLing and I feel it is a privilege to exchange cards.
 If you need one---NO NO NO IRC/Postage/SASE needed--its my pleasure.
 Direct or via the Buro is fine.
 I also enjoy eQSL and am now regularly checking it.
 I am now using LoTW but it does not have the same thrill as real QSLs, seems way to complicated to set up.
 Regular QSLing for awards never required so much security!

 I try to get to the Hamvention frequently as it is only a few miles from Beavercreek---my QTH is more appropriately "Dayton, Ohio" for the ham community.

 If you need Greene County on any bands send me an e-mail, I will be happy to set up a sked.
+Here are some QSLs to enjoy.
 73!

 73, Chris WO8USA